 Panax Ginseng is a very nutritionally rich plant.
 Ginseng root is rich in amino acids (particularly essential amino acids) and numerous mineral elements: aluminium, arsenic, calcium, cobalt, copper, iron, magnesium, manganese, phosphor, potassium, silica, zinc.
 It is also rich in group B vitamins (B1, B2, B3, B5, B6, B8, B9, B12), vitamin C and E, ginsenosides, triterpenoids and various other elements that are valuable to the body.
 It should be noted that ginsenosides play a big role in the therapeutic effects of the plant.

 The recommended dosage for Ginseng is 800mg to 2g per day, depending on the individual’s needs and on the quality of the Ginseng.
 Some Chinese herbalists recommend up to 2g of Ginseng every day.
-Ginseng should not be taken with other stimulants such as black Coffee and black Tea (or even Guarana in high doses), and dosage should be reduced in the case of increased blood pressure (often due to other stimulants whose effects are increased by taking Ginseng).
+Ginseng should not be taken with other stimulants such as black Coffee and black Tea, however good synergy with Guarana, still avoiding too high doses.
+Warning: dosage should be reduced in the case of increased blood pressure (often due to other stimulants whose effects are increased by taking Ginseng).
 In general, it is recommended to restrict periods of treatment to 3-4 weeks with one week of rest, and Ginseng should never be used for more than 3 consecutive months without taking a break.
 Ginseng has a strong tendency to increase the effects of other plants and medicines, which has led to numerous contraindications.
 Taken on its own without additional substances, the plant remains very safe.

 Ginseng: Ultimate effects, benefits, virtues